clarklindev/microservices-stephengrider-with-node-and-react/README.md

   - TEST: signin-in causes change to url, which should call getInitialProps() of page (see browser console log)

 ### 238. on the server or browser
+- TODO: determining whether we are executing request in browser or on server...
 - `window` object is a browser concept, if we test typeof window === 'undefined', then we are on the server

 ```ts